PayPal

 • Guide

-This error indicates that the next subscription or a 1-click payment using a recurring token via this card is not allowed.
+This error indicates that the next subscription or a 1-click payment using a recurring token via this payment method is not allowed.

 It occurs when a subscription or 1-click payment is declined.
 This error indicates that the next subscription or a 1-click payment using a recurring token via this payment method is not allowed and should not be retried.